polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

   txHash: HexString
   ok: boolean
   events: Array<SystemEvent["event"]>
+  dispatchError?: DispatchError
   block: { hash: string; number: number; index: number }
 }
 ```

 At this stage, the transaction is valid and already in the canonical chain, in a finalized block.
 We pass, besides the `txHash` as in the other events, the following stuff:

 - `ok`: it tells if the extrinsic was successful in its purpose.
-Under the hood it verifies if the event `System.ExtrinsicSuccess` is present.
+Under the hood it basically checks that the event `System.ExtrinsicFailed` was not emitted.
 - `events`: array of all events emitted by the extrinsic.
 They are ordered as emitted on-chain.
+- `dispatchError`: in case the transaction failed, this will have the `dispatchError` value of `System.ExtrinsicFailed`.
 - `block`: information of the block where the `tx` is present. `hash` of the block, `number` of the block, `index` of the tx in the block.